Bunderant/Bunderant.github.io/README.md

 # Bunderant.github.io
-Website intended to make me look like an efficacious human being.
+Portfolio site intended to make me look like an efficacious human being.

+Originally built from scratch with HTML/CSS/JavaScript, and now a Unity WebGL application.